Hiking Trails with Trekker Breeze+ Hand-held Units

 Historic One-room Schoolhouse

-On weekends (Saturday and Sunday) in May, June, September, and October the Lower Fox Creek Schoolhouse is open for viewing from noon until 4 p.m. and is staffed by volunteers.
+From May through December, the schoolhouse is open daily from 9 a.m. - 4 p.m.
+On weekends (Saturday and Sunday) in May, June, September, and October the Lower Fox Creek Schoolhouse is staffed with volunteers from noon until 4 p.m. to answer questions and assist with your experience.
 The schoolhouse is accessible via removable ramps.
 Please call ahead for assistance.
-Follow the link below to view the interior of the buildings.